Betelgeuse-Blasters/GrocRE/README.md

 <img src="./frontEnd/public/logo.png" width="400"/>

 ## Description
 GrocRe is a web application designed to help you personalize your meal planning experience.
-Developed as a part of the Jmart Corporation, GrocRe leverages AI to provide you with recipes, nutritional facts, and a shopping list for meal preparation.
+GrocRe leverages AI to provide you with recipes, nutritional facts, and a shopping list for meal preparation.
 Share your plans and discover new recipes through our built-in social network.

 ## Table of Contents